ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 #### 3. Create an `opam` Switch

-If you want a specific version of OCaml, or a new independent environment, you can create a new switch with the `opam switch create` command.
+This step is necessary only if you need to install a specific version of OCaml, or if you want to create a new independent environment.

+You can create a new opam switch with the `opam switch create` command.
 Specify which version as shown below (i.e., `opam switch create 4.14.0`).
 All available versions of the OCaml base compiler can be found with `opam switch list-available ocaml-base-compiler`.
 The most current version can also be found at [opam.ocaml.org](https://opam.ocaml.org/packages/ocaml-base-compiler/).

 ```shell
 $ opam switch create 4.14.0